scriptum/UBFG/README.md

 Ultimate bitmap font generator - useful tool to create compact font textures for games

+If you know Russian - welcome: http://www.gamedev.ru/projects/forum/?id=152527

+Watch me if you want to see changes:)

+UBFG can export font into XML format (image in base64 format also stored in XML) or into it's own .fnt format, - ready to use with Cheetah 2D engine.
+XML format is self-described, .fnt format uses following spec.

 UBFG generates two files: font.png and font.fnt.

   - font.png is an image, that represents your font texture.
 Yoou must load it as texture.